radek-szpot/central-distribution-system/README.md

 # central-distribution-system
-## Project for distribution system lecture
+## Project for distributed systems lecture

 ### System description:
 * Each product manufacturer provides an interface indicating the quantity of goods they can supply.